 The Victoria and Albert Museum

-The Metropolitan Museum of Art: Thanks to the Coronavirus pandemic, no Met Gala this year.
+The Metropolitan Museum of Art: There is no Met Gala this year due to the Coronavirus pandemic.

-Musée des Arts Décoratifs: My first visit to Paris in August 2012, I viewed the Louis Vuitton Marc Jacobs exhibit.
+Musée des Arts Décoratifs: I viewed the Louis Vuitton Marc Jacobs exhibit on my first visit to Paris in August 2012.

 FIDM Museum Galleries